ankushchimnani/DSA-Must-Do-Questions/Check for anagram/checkForAnagramEditorial.md

 In the best case, sorting requires __`O(NlogN)`__, where N is the number of characters in the string.
 Therefore, the time complexity will be __`O(NlogN)`__.

 ### **Space Complexity**:

 No extra space will be required, only spaces will be removed from the original strings.
-Therefore, the space complexity will be __`O(1)`__.
+Overall space complexity will be __`O(N)`__, where N is the size of string.

 ### **Alternate Solution**:
 Instead of using sorting, we can use arrays/Key-Value Pairs to compare the frequency of characters in both the strings.